CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation

 \paragraph{Automatically testing for performance issues.} The most related strand of research is on finding performance issues in DBMSs automatically.
-Jung et al. proposed \apollo~\cite{jung2019apollo}, which compares the execution times of a query on two versions of a database system to find performance regression bugs.
-Liu et al. proposed \amoeba~\cite{liu2022automatic}, which compares the execution time of a semantically-equivalent pair of queries to identify an unexpected slowdown.
-In contrast, \method specifically tests cardinality estimators, which are most critical for query optimization~\cite{leis2015good}.
+Jung \etal proposed \apollo~\cite{jung2019apollo}, which compares the execution times of a query on two versions of a database system to find performance regression bugs.
+Liu \etal proposed \amoeba~\cite{liu2022automatic}, which compares the execution time of a semantically-equivalent pair of queries to identify an unexpected slowdown.
+In contrast, \method specifically tests cardinality estimation, which is most critical for query optimization~\cite{leis2015good}.
 Thus, we believe that issues found by \method might be most relevant for DBMSs' performance.
 Unlike these works, \method avoids executing queries by inspecting only query plans, allowing for higher throughput and making the approach robust against unanticipated performance fluctuations.

-\paragraph{Performance studies of DBMSs.} Researchers have conducted studies on the performance of DBMSs.
-Gu et al.~\cite{gu2012testing} measured the accuracy of query optimizers by forcing the generation of multiple alternative query plans for each query, measuring the actual execution time of all alternatives, ranking the plans by their actual costs obtained by executing the query plans to then compare this ranking with the ranking of the estimated cost.
-Leis et al.~\cite{leis2015good} investigated the impact of the components of a query optimizer on performance and found cardinality estimation to be the most important sub-component that affects query optimization.
-Campbell et al.~\cite{fraser2012testing} shared their experience on migrating SQL Server to a new cardinality estimator.
-Jin et al.~\cite{jin2012understanding} studied real-world performance bugs in five projects, including MySQL, to determine performance bugs' root causes, fixes, and other characteristics.
-While these works studied DBMSs' performance, \method finds performance issues automatically.